-July 7, 2020
+On a Shortened Week: July 7, 2020

 Stocks rose last week in response to encouraging economic data.
 While new cases of COVID-19 have caused some states to begin restricting activities again, undeniably strong data seemed to win out in markets.
 Manufacturing, housing, and hiring all returned results beating expectations, propelling equities to finish the week in the positive.
-Hiring and manufacturing specifically have encouraged investors, as they tend to be very reliable economic indicators.
-Both areas have a long way to go to recover lost ground resulting from the pandemic, but the pace of recovery so far has exceeded analyst expectations.
+Hiring and manufacturing specifically have encouraged investors.
+As they tend to be very reliable economic indicators.
+Both areas have a long way to go to recover lost ground resulting from the pandemic.
+However, the pace of recovery so far has exceeded analyst expectations.
 Markets will likely be fixated first and foremost on the rate of recovery and any risks that pose a threat to its trajectory.
-Risks are obviously still prevalent, and the economy has certainly not reached a point of stability.
-Tensions with China continue to be an unknown and will be watched carefully by analysts.
-Unemployment claims are likely to remain elevated for several more weeks, and the unemployment rate remains at the second highest level in history.
-The slowing of the opening process in the southern U.S. remains highly concerning, as infections are on the rise regionally.
-Further economic data in the coming weeks and months will hopefully shed further light on true economic conditions and help provide an accurate outlook for the pace of the economic recovery.
+Risks are obviously still present and the economy has certainly not reached a point of stability.

 Overseas markets also rose, as encouraging U.S. data lifted equities.
 All major European indices returned positive results for the week.
 Japanese equities returned negative performance, bucking the trend of other developed economies.
 As global economies continue to work towards reopening, analysts are hoping COVID-19 infections are brought back under control so that focus can dial in more on global recovery efforts.